-Brisbane City Council provides land and facilities for community organisations to use through lease or licence agreements.
+Brisbane City Council provides land and facilities for eligible not-for-profit community organisations to use through lease or licence agreements.

-When land and facilities become available Council may seek expressions of interest from eligible community organisations.
+When land and facilities become available Council may seek applications from eligible community organisations through a community facility tender process.
 Register your interest by completing the Community Facility Waiting List online form.

 Guidelines for tenure of existing community facilities

 Council is committed to the fair and equitable allocation of land and facilities to the Brisbane community for sport, recreation, cultural and community purposes.

 When allocating a community facility, Council seeks to: